Carbon Fiber Bikes Made By Hand

-Every carbon fiber bicycle we make by hand.
+Every carbon fiber bicycle is made by hand.
 The process takes days of precise craftsmanship, resulting in the award-winning Alchemy carbon fiber layup.
 We were the first to build a USA-Made, production ready full-suspension carbon fiber mountain bike, and we have won multiple Best Carbon Bicycle and Best Carbon Layup from North American Handmade Bike Show.
 We have perfected our process with decades of experience and every step is done by master bike builders, including the Arktos which is made overseas.

 01. Carbon Cutting

 Like the adage goes, “A whole is just a collection of parts” and a carbon bicycle frame is no exception.
 In this case, the parts are the carbon “pre-preg” sheets that are precision cut on a state-of-the-art CNC plotter and meticulously combined to create a work of art.
 Depending on the frame model, each piece can be as long as an extended arm or as small as a postage stamp.

 A typical frame utilizes up to 500 pieces of pre-preg, and it is the layering process that creates a bike’s feel and ride qualities.
 By weaving the strands in a specific direction, Alchemy’s engineers use a proprietary layup which maximizes stiffness, minimizes weight and provides the much-heralded Alchemy ride quality.
 Every element at this stage is unique to each frame and is at the very heart of Alchemy’s transforming ride quality.

 Cutting carbon tubing patterns on the Eastman M9000

 02. Tube Layup